 5.1 ASSISTANCE (GS 6.2.6 S1 An3 7.1)

-AT ANY TIME DURING AN EVENT, A COMPETITOR(S), OR A TEAM LEADER(S) IN CASE OF AN EVENT WITH NATIONAL TEAMS, WHO IS (ARE) DISSATISFIED WITH ANY MATTER MUST FIRST ASK THE APPROPRIATE OFFICIAL FOR ASSISTANCE.
+AT ANY TIME DURING AN EVENT, A COMPETITOR(S), OR A TEAM LEADER(S) IN CASE OF AN EVENT WITH NATIONAL TEAMS, WHO IS (ARE) DISSATISFIED WITH ANY MATTER SHOULD FIRST ASK THE APPROPRIATE OFFICIAL FOR ASSISTANCE.

 HE MAY ASK FOR HIS RESULT OR POINTS SCORE TO BE CHECKED, OR THE CALCULATION TO BE EXPLAINED.